Essential Tips for Successful Production Coordination

 Production Coordinator: Responsible for advancing all details for events or shows.
 This includes advancing logistics with grids, catering requirements, staff, travel and accomodations, staff daily needs, artist daily needs, creative resourcefulness, patience, excellent time management, attention to detail, and energy.
 The job does not stop there as each day the PC needs to ensure all plans embark smoothly while everyone else is still sleeping in their bunks or calling it a night hours before you can.

-Sound Engineer: Responsible for the audio quality, the sound engineer ensures that the sound and music is mixed and amplified correctly for the audience.
+Sound Engineer: Responsible for the audio quality.
+The sound engineer ensures that the sound and music is mixed and amplified correctly for the audience.
 The are also tasked with fun microphone duties for the artists.

 Lighting Designer: This individual creates the visual atmosphere of the concert.
 Through lighting design they enhance the overall experience.
 They bring the artist and bands creative thoughts to life.